-tissue-derived Adipose stem cells (ADSCs) are mesenchymal cells with the capacity for self-renewal and multipotential differentiation.
+tissue-derived Adipose stem cells (ADSCs) are mesenchymal cells with the self-renewal capacity for and multipotential differentiation.
 This multipotentiality allows them to become adipocytes, chondrocytes, cells and, in, adipose tissue-derived cells, play a key role in reconstructive or tissue engineering medicine as they have already proven effective in developing new treatments.
-Stem cells and adipose tissue-derived cells, play a key role in reconstructive or tissue engineering medicine as they can be used to develop new treatments (3).
+Stem cells and adipose tissue-derived cells, play a key role in reconstructive or tissue engineering medicine as they can be used to develop new treatments $^{(3)}$.